joveryz/Moode_Extension/README.md

 # Moode_Extension
 Extensions for Moode, including OLED display, IR control and CD playback.
 For now, it is running in a RPi4B with Moode 6.4.0.
+With this extension, you can use Apple Remote to control Moode in RPi4B and roon in Windows.

 # Demo
 ![](./doc/Demo.jpg)